kvasdopil/garbage-truck-game/docs/plan.md

 - start every response with robot emoji
 - do not suggest git commit unless explicitly asked by user
 - always run lint and format before commit
+- do not ask user to run dev server